filip-jezek/CellML2Modelica/README.md

 ### ADAN86.mo

 Model based on the translated models, but manually adjusted.
 Run the ADAN_main.ADAN model for the same results as the CellML version.

+## TODO
+- Grab all models from the CellML repository
+- convert them and compare results